ncu-psl/STFlow/README.md

 # STFlow
-* STFlow is the tool for seismic tomography that provides a high performance and abstraction of DSL.
+STFlow is a Python library for performing seismic tomography tasks.
+It provides a higher-level abstraction while supporting OpenMP and MPI modes.

 ## How to download
 ```bash